 The Maine Beaches region is made up of seven beach communities, each with its own subtle flavor.
 York, just north of New Hampshire, is home to Cape Neddick and nearby Nubble Lighthouse.
 The picturesque lighthouse remains a bright beacon, as the town decorates it with Christmas lights twice a year—once for “Christmas in July” and once for the winter holidays.
-York also is home to several historical museums.
+York also is home to several historical museums and Mount Agamenticus offers great hiking.
 Kittery hosts an array of outlet stores, historic forts and a Naval Museum.

 Ogunquit, once an artist’s colony, enjoys its reputation as a year-round resort town.
 The town hosts several lively festivals each year, including Christmas by the Sea, a Mardi Gras celebration in February and a fall festival dedicated to the arts.
-Other options for recreation in Ogunquit include shopping boutiques in the charming downtown or hiking at nearby Mount Agamenticus.
+Don't forget to shop the boutiques in the charming downtown.

 Home to a wildlife refuge and four beautiful beaches, Wells boasts seven miles of oceanfront.
 Treat yourself to landscape ranging from pine trees to salt marshes at the Rachel Carson National Wildlife Refuge or explore the Wells Reserve at Laudholm, with over seven miles of trails perfect for hiking, snowshoeing and cross country skiing.